NORTHEAST ROAD TRIP DAY 4

 As I’m walking out of the gas station, I notice an entire wall of cigarette cartons with a huge sign that says $24 a carton.
 They are a brand I’ve never heard of and I don’t smoke, but I know that is cheap for any cigarettes nowadays!

-A middle-aged man is wiping our windows of the van when I walk outside.
+A middle-aged man is wiping the windows of the van when I walk outside.
 He finishes pumping our gas and waves us off.
-It’s not often we run into a full service gas station these days.
+It’s not often we run into a full-service gas station these days.
 As we get back on the road, Dave tells me he made small talk with the guy and mentioned the cheap cigarettes.